pytorch/torchtune/README.md

 ## Installation

-**Step 1:** [Install PyTorch](ttps://pytorch.org/get-started/locally/). torchtune is tested on tested with the latest stable PyTorch release (2.2.2) as well as the preview nightly version.
+**Step 1:** [Install PyTorch](ttps://pytorch.org/get-started/locally/). torchtune is tested with the latest stable PyTorch release (2.2.2) as well as the preview nightly version.

 **Step 2:** The latest stable version of torchtune is hosted on PyPI and can be downloaded with the following command: